 Certain subadvisors may integrate research on environmental, social and governance ("ESG") factors into a fund's investment process.
 Such subadvisors may consider ESG factors that it deems relevant or additive, along with other material factors and analysis, when managing a fund.
 ESG factors may include, but are not limited to, matters regarding board diversity, climate change policies, and supply chain and human rights policies.
 Incorporating ESG criteria and making investment decisions based on certain ESG characteristics, as determined by a subadvisor, carries the risk that a fund may perform differently, including underperforming, funds that do not utilize ESG criteria, or funds that utilize different ESG criteria.
 Integration of ESG factors into a fund's investment process may result in a subadvisor making different investment decisions for a fund than for a fund with a similar investment universe and/or investment style that does not incorporate such considerations in its investment strategy or processes, and a fund's investment performance may be affected.
-Integration of ESG factors into a fund's investment style companies with high ESG characteristics in the fund's investments.
+Integration of ESG factors into a fund's investment process does not preclude a fund from including companies with low ESG characteristics or excluding companies with high ESG characteristics in a fund's investments.